 Introductory Resources to DST

-To provide a brief and easily accessible introduction to DST, we offer online resources and book recommendations.
+To provide a brief introduction to the Dynamical Systems Theory (DST), we offer the online resources and book recommendations below.
 Learn more about what makes intractable social problems different and why we need a different mental model.

 In this talk at AC4’s Sustaining Peace Conference 2015, Peter T. Coleman talks about the value of using a complexity lens for addressing intractable social problems.
 He contrasts ‘clock’ and ‘cloud’ problems through a story of the Harlem Children’s Zone, an initiative by Geoffrey Canada.